ene5135/2017_Spring_OS/README.md

   ...
 }
 ```
-Also this system call calls the `inode_permission` like above, to checkout whether the file is okay to be read by user.
+Also this system call calls the `inode_permission` like above, which is not specified in project document, to checkout whether the file is okay to be read by user.
 If the system call decides that this file is forbidden to user, than `gps_location` of the file will not be returned.

 ## 3. `ext2_inode_operations` implementation
 Like previous scheduler project, we have to implement three functions for `ext2` file system and link it to the `struct inode_operations`.
 There are several files which links the specific file system function pointers to global file system function, but we just linked only one file, `file.c`.